Ravnur-Inc/ams-api-replacement-demo-app/docs/create-account.md

 ## Restrictions for Keys

 - Each API key works only with its own account.
-One Exception: an account's key can create new accounts, but cannot manage them
+One Exception: creation of new accounts.
-- You cannot use Account A's key to manage Account B's resources
+- A key grants management access only to its corresponding account.